Safeguarding - Child Safety in Sport

 Does the club ask for signed parent’s consent and emergency details?

 As part of your child’s registration, are you asked to complete a consent form?
-This should ask for emergency contacts, key medical information (allergies, asthma, etc.) and whether there are any other issues the club needs to know about in order to help your child get the most out of their participation.
+This should ask for emergency contacts, key medical information (allergies, asthma, etc.) and whether there are any other issues the club needs to know about to help your child get the most out of their participation.

 What about arrangements for away fixtures and other events?